SPAAM-community/AncientMetagenomeDir/README.md

 explored.
 Examples for this are (but not limited to) ancient microbiomes (host associated metagenome), ancient sedimentary DNA (environmental) and also samples used for ancient pathogen screening (single genomes).

+The lists also contain metadata about all sequencing libraries generated from the corresponding samples.

 See the README of each list for more detailed descriptions of the contents of each list.
 Further modification and expansion of